-How do you FRAME an approach to entrepreneurial change that helps you adapt to a business climate that continues to evolve?
+How do you FRAME an approach to entrepreneurial change that helps you adapt to a business climate that is always changing?

-I asked those attending the session, how many of you are still in your same profession, for more than ten years or so?
+I asked those attending a question, “How many of you have been in your same career for more than ten years or so?”
 Two raised their hands.
 Their professions were cosmetology and nursing.
-Though there have been many updates in those fields, it is interesting that looking good, and being healthy / recovering from illness, stands the test of time.
+Though there have been many updates in those fields, it is interesting that looking good, and being healthy and/or recovering from illness, stands the test of time.

 The five (5) FRAME concepts for this presentation are: